-Contact: Mrs Harrison
+Contact: Mrs Harrison Email: della.harrison@gatewaysschool.co.uk Examination Board: AQA Specification: 8201 demonstrating critical understanding of sources.

-Email: della.harrison@gatewaysschool.co.uk

 Throughout the course, pupils are expected to make informed connections to the work of artists, showing an understanding of context and theory.
 They are assessed against four main objectives: